What adjustment needs to be made to company books when accounting for an NSF check from a customer?

 Sharpen your skills for the AIPB Correction of Accounting Errors Test.
 Access flashcards and multiple choice questions with explanations and hints.
 Prepare effectively for your exam!

-When accounting for a Non-Sufficient Funds (NSF) check from a customer, the correct adjustment reflects the amount of the check that was originally recorded in the cash account but must now be reversed due to the check bouncing.
+When accounting for a Non-Sufficient Funds (NSF) check from a customer, the correct adjustment to company books involves reducing the cash balance to reflect the fact that the check has bounced and cannot be cashed.
+The amount that was initially recorded as an increase in cash from the customer's payment must be reversed.

 Subscribe